 A student who is absent from school cannot participate in school activities or events that day or night.
-A student attending at least four periods of the day and has an excused absence for the remainder of the day will be allowed to participate.
+A student attending at least 50% of the day and has an excused absence for the remainder of the day will be allowed to participate.
+For weekend competitions, the student must be in attendance the Friday before the competition and follow the stated policy.
 The policy includes all school activities and athletics.
 Extenuating circumstances can be approved by the headmaster.